Check out our article with tips to write a good follow up email after the interview.

 Interviews are often considered the most important part of the job application process.
 During these interviews, you have the opportunity to showcase your technical skills, wow them with your personality, and learn more about the company from your potential future coworkers.
 As you talk to hiring managers, recruiters, and team members, you get a chance to highlight why you would make a good addition to the company.

 Once the interview is over, you can breathe a sigh of relief.
 But, you’re not off the clock just yet.
 You should send a follow up email to each person who interviewed you, in each round.
 This includes the recruiter on your phone screen and everyone you meet with in person.
 If you do not get their contact info during the actual conversation, ask the recruiter or whoever your contact was at the company, for their email addresses so you can send thank you notes.
+When you send a follow up email after the interview, you show them that you are polite, excited, and ready to work.

 First follow up email to recruiter: